Atilla1976/SDCarND_P7_Path_Planning/README.md

 ![alt text][image1]

 Here there is still the problem that when the vehicle passes a waypoint, it suddenly moves on in the direction of the next waypoint.
-To smooth the trajectorory one way would be to look for fitting polynomials to waypoints.
+To smooth the trajectory one way would be to look for fitting polynomials to waypoints.
 But I decided for the great and easy to setup and use spline tool for C++, contained in just a single header file.
-The spline function can be found here: http://kluge.in-chemnitz.de/opensource/spline/
+The spline function can be found here: http://kluge.in-chemnitz.de/opensource/spline/.
+In a first step the spline matches 5 points:
+  + the last two points of the privious path
+  + 3 anchor points whihe have the location of the car in 30 m basically and then in 60 and 90 m.

+In a second step the path is filled with 50 points with a distance to each other that defines the velocity of the ego car.

-**3. Step:** How to switch between the lanes<br>
+**3. Step:** Behavior Planning<br>
 <br>
-behavior planning
+The behavior planning is implemented in [main.cpp](src/main.cpp) (line 156 - 273) There are three ways to react when the ego car approaches another vehicle in its lane from behind:
--> keep in lane
+  + keep in lane and adapt the vehicle speed to avoid collision (line 156 - 195)
--> left turn if possible
+  + left turn if possible and safe (line 206 - 238 )
--> right turn if possible
+  + right turn if possible and safe (line 244 - 273)